History of Jacksonville, Florida: Civil War

-Even before the outbreak of war, a militia unit was raised in Jacksonville in April of 1859.
+Even before the outbreak of war, a militia unit was raised in Jacksonville in April 1859.
 The unit, called the Jacksonville Light Infantry, would become Company A of the 3rd Florida Infantry Regiment.
 The company carried a battle flag bearing the slogan "Let Us Alone" and was commanded by Dr. Holmes Steele, a former mayor of the city.

 During the American Civil War, Jacksonville was a key supply point for hogs and cattle leaving Florida and aiding the Confederate cause.
 Throughout most of the war, the US Navy maintained a blockade around Florida's ports, including Jacksonville.
 In October 1862 Union forces captured a Confederate battery in the Battle of St. Johns Bluff and occupied Jacksonville.
 Throughout the war Jacksonville changed hands several times, though never with a battle.
 On February 20, 1864, Union soldiers from Jacksonville marched inland and confronted the Confederate Army at the Battle of Olustee.